Galerina: Description

 Galerina fruiting bodies are typically small, undistinguished mushrooms with a typical "little brown mushroom" morphology and a yellow-brown, light brown to cinnamon-brown spore print.
+Most species are small and have a superficially mycenoid appearance, except for the Naucoriopsis group (including G. marginata), that are fleshier and naucorioid in appearance.
 The pileus is typically glabrous and often hygrophanous, and a cortina-type veil is present in young specimens of roughly half of recognized species, though it sometimes disappears as the mushroom ages in many of these species.

 Microscopically, they are highly variable as well, though most species have spores that are ornamented, lack a germ pore, and have a plage.
 Many species also have characteristic tibiiform cystidia.
 However, there are many exceptions, and many species of Galerina lack one or more of these microscopic characteristics.
 Ecologically, all Galerina are saprobic, growing in habitats like rotting wood or in moss.

 The spores of Galerina feature an ornamentation that comes from the outer layer of the spore breaking up on maturity to produce either warts, wrinkles or "ears", flaps of material loosened from where the spore was attached to the basidia.
 This outer layer of the spore often is not complete, but has a clear patch in many species just above the attachment, this clear patch is called a plage.
 This plage is not evident in all species, and the spore covering does not always breakup in all species, making it sometimes difficult to correctly determine a mushroom of this genus.